starcatter/Udacity-Capstone-Project/README.md

 ## Running
 Embedded paths assume shaders can be found at `../shaders`, which should be fine if running from `[project root]/build`.
-The project requires OpenGL support.
+The project requires OpenGL 3.3 support.
+To run in a standard desktop workspace, before starting the program run `export MESA_GL_VERSION_OVERRIDE=3.3`

 ## Capstone requirements